“I enjoyed both the insightful class discussions as well as the immersive learning opportunities at museums.” — From a program course evaluation

 Field trips typically include visits to the Metropolitan Museum of Art, the Cloisters, the Frick Collection, the Guggenheim Museum, and the Museum of Modern Art.

-Nenette Arroyo is an advanced doctoral student in art and architectural history at the University of Virginia (UVA); she expects to complete her Ph.D. this spring.
-She holds an M.A. in the history of decorative arts and design from Parsons School of Design at The New School.
+Nenette Arroyo holds a PhD in art and architectural history from the University of Virginia and an MA in the history of decorative arts and design from Parsons School of Design at The New School.
 Nenette studies and teaches architecture from diverse historical perspectives: stylistic, social, political, and religious.
 She received the award for outstanding graduate teaching from the UVA Art Department in 2018.
-She has authored Sacred Light: Stained Glass Windows of Southeastern Virginia, commissioned by the Chrysler Museum of Art and the Virginia Art Festival, and two articles for the journal White House History.
-Nenette is a 2018 dissertation fellow of the Academy of American Franciscan History.
-At UVA, her research has been supported by the Americas Center, the Institute of the Humanities and Global Cultures, and the Center for Global Inquiry and Innovation.
+She has authored Sacred Light: Stained Glass Windows of Southeastern Virginia (Chrysler Museum of Art and Virginia Arts Festival), and two articles for White House History Quarterly.
+Her forthcoming publications include an essay in "Visual Ecologies of Place-Making" (Bloomsbury Press) and an article on sacred spaces in Saeculum, a German scholarly journal.

 Tom Campbell holds a Ph.D. from the Department of Art History and Archaeology at Columbia University.
 His dissertation examines the attempts of British artists in the 1970’s to establish new contexts for their work beyond existing art institutions.
 Tom has taught a wide range of topics in Columbia University’s Art Humanities program and at the Horace Mann School, where he led courses on Renaissance and Modern art.